drgulevich/microLLG/README.md

 ![Alt text](/skyrmion-nucleation.gif?raw=true "Skyrmion Nucleation")

 Test of model of a notch structure studied in Ref.
 J. Iwasaki, M. Mochizuki and N. Nagaosa, "Current-induced skyrmion dynamics in constricted geometries", Nan.
 Nanotech.
 8, 743 (2013)

+**Basic usage:**

+1. Compile the C library (produces the dynamic library "libsky.so"):

+$ make

+2. Run iPython interactive interface:

+$ ipython

+3. Run the commands in iPython:

+[1] run sky.py

+Executes the Python code sky.py linked to the compiled C library "libsky.so".

+[2] run -i display

+to display the last frame, or

+[3] run -i anim

+to animate the simulation.